turturmurmur/Cypress-Demo/ReadMe.md

 To start Cypress 'npx cypress open' or use the custom script done 'npm run cy:open' wait for it to open up and run as you like.
 To run headless all the scripts 'npx cypress run' and it will create a report with mochawesome report.

+customCommandTest.spec.js with app.ts and visibleCommands.ts will show how to use custom commands and how to implement App Actions model. fixtureTest.spec.js will show how to use fixtures to call data from fixtures folder.

 Initial typescript setup is done and some custom commands are included.
 Prettier config is done and usable.